 4. What do the students think should be an adequate response to the incident in France by a U. S. company taking into consideration the effects of globalization on expectations?

 If SB decided to export their product to the U. S. the safety issues that remain would be related to the purity of the beverage and the type of packaging used for the beverage.
 If a glass bottle was used, then safety bottling standards would have to be followed in order to be sure that consumers would not be injured by removing the cap and drinking.
 If SB built a manufacturing plant in the U. S., then they would be advised to have insurance to cover possible accidents on their property and to openly publish the expected safety procedures necessary for the operation of the plant.
+The answer is backwards from the question… you answered the French company in the US perspective.

 5. What do the students think should be an adequate response to the incident?